Western beach camping

 Generators: permitted from 9am to 9pm, sound rating must be less than 65 decibels (2.0Kva).

 Essentials to bring: fuel or gas stove, first-aid kit, portable toilet, prescription medicines (if needed), water containers, rubbish bags, insect repellent, sand pegs, tarpaulins, extra poles, ropes and lockable food storage containers.
 Smokers should bring small sealable canisters for cigarette butts.
-Also see: Things to know before you go.
+Read: Before you visit.

 Bookings: book online or learn about our camping booking options.
 Advance bookings (up to 6 months) required for holiday periods.